Alessio Puccio

-Alessio Puccio (born 1 June 1986) is an Italian voice actor.
+Alessio Puccio (born 1 June 1986) is an Italian voice actor and dubbing director.

 Biography

-Puccio often contributes to voicing characters in cartoons, anime, movies, and other content.
-He is well known for providing the voice of the protagonist Harry Potter in the Italian-language version of the Harry Potter film series.
+Puccio is well known for providing the voice of the protagonist Harry Potter in the Italian-language version of the Harry Potter film series.
 He also provides the voice of the secondary character Jeremy Johnson in the Italian-language version of the Disney Channel animated series Phineas and Ferb.
 He is also the current voice of Gumball Watterson in the Italian-language version of The Amazing World of Gumball.

-He works at Pumaisdue, Sefit - CDC and other dubbing studios in Italy.
+He works at Pumaisdue, Sefit – CDC and other dubbing studios in Italy.